-Property Attributes Notes BrokerType Alpha-numeric text (maximum 64 characters).
+Property Attributes Notes get imported), and multiple records from the same connection having nulls may cause data loss through over-writing.
+It is therefore best practice to treat this field as mandatory.
+VDIGroupName Alpha-numeric text (maximum 100 characters).
 Mandatory.
 Database key.
-The broker type of the VDI device.
+The VDI group the VDI device belongs to.
 Note • Strictly, this attribute may be null, because it forms part of a compound database key.
 However, null values may cause import errors (where this object does not get imported), and multiple records from the same connection having nulls may cause data loss through over-writing.
 It is therefore best practice to treat this field as mandatory.
+VDIGroupUUID A universally unique identifier.
+May be null.
+The group UUID the VDI device belongs to.